-For the year ended December 31, 2018 the Company recorded revenue of \$126,162 compared to \$8,185 for the year ended December 31, 2017.
-Revenues are from our licensing agreements with The Starco Group, Inc, for various products.
-The increase in the current year is due to an increase in the number of products licensed as well as an increase in the quantity sold for those products.
+For the year ended December 31, 2019 the Company recorded royalty revenues of \$240,287 compared to \$126,162 for the year ended December 31, 2018, an increase of \$114,125 or 90.4%.
+The royalty rate that Starco Brands is paid varies on a per product basis and reflects approximately \$1,802,000 of wholesale sales of our branded and non-corporate owned licensed products, which are sold by our manufacturing partner, The Starco Group, Inc. Revenues are from our marketing licensing agreements with The Starco Group, Inc, for various products mentioned above.
+The increase in the current year is due to an increase of distribution points, as well as an increase in sales turnover on shelves and online.